Mar. 1, 2021

-Nearly 1,870 new students commenced their collegiate journey at Biola University on Wednesday, Aug.
-26. Biola President Barry H. Corey commissioned the students, who represent 46 states and 39 countries, to lean into long-term goals, set a vision and learn to live “Life Together” — this year’s chapel theme — at Convocation on Wednesday morning.
+Nearly 1,700 new undergraduate and graduate students commenced their collegiate journey at Biola University on Wednesday, Aug.
+26. Biola President Barry H. Corey commissioned the students, who represent 23 countries and 45 states and U.S. territories, to live biblically by practicing and living into the virtue of kindness, at Convocation on Wednesday morning.

-Corey charged each student to seek God, to abide more deeply in the love of Christ and to seek wisdom so their love and service may abound with real knowledge.
+Corey also charged each student to seek God, to abide more deeply in the love of Christ and to seek wisdom so their love and service may abound with real knowledge.
+This year’s chapel programs and student development theme at Biola is “Abound” — inspired by Paul’s letter to the Philippians where he writes, “It is my prayer that your love may abound more and more…filled with the fruit of righteousness that comes through Jesus Christ, to the glory and praise of God.”

-The incoming 1,338 undergraduate students — just over a fourth of the 6,317 students who will study at Biola this fall — began to arrive on campus Friday, Aug.
-22. Student leaders and employees decked out in Biola red welcomed new residential students and their families, helping them carry in boxes and get situated in their new homes.
+The incoming 1,163 undergraduate students — about a fourth of the approximately 6,000 students who will study at Biola this fall — began to arrive on campus Friday, Aug.
+21. Student leaders and employees decked out in Biola red welcomed new residential students and their families, helping them carry in boxes and get situated in their new homes.

-Written by Jenna Bartlo, media relations specialist.
+Written by Jenna Loumagne, media relations specialist.
 For more information, contact Jenna at 562.777.4061 or firstname.lastname@example.org.

 Assistant Director of Media Relations and Strategic Communication